datastaxdevs/workshop-IOS-Swift-Astra/README.md

 prices = try await getPricesAsArray(image: image)
 ```

 ### !!
-Whether you chose to remove the Pods or keep them, now follow the following steps !!
+Whether you choose to remove the Pods or keep them, now follow the steps below !!

 1. Launch the Xcode app and select *Open a project or file*